-Text: Thermodynamics: An Engineering Approach (9th ed.), Y. A. Çengel and M. A. Boles (2014).
-The textbook is re- quired.
-We will also used McGraw-Hill ConnectTM for all homework assignments.
-The ConnectTM subscription includes electronic access to the textbook for one year, and is available at the bookstore (ISBN: 9781260673623).
-Connect is re- quired.
-Optional loose-leaf hardcopy of text available (\$60).
+Text: Thermodynamics: An Engineering Approach (9th ed.), Y. A. Çengel and M. A. Boles (2019).
+The textbook is required.
+We will also use McGraw-Hill ConnectTM for all homework assignments.
+The ConnectTM subscription includes electronic access to the textbook for the 6 months and is available at the bookstore or online.
+Connect is required.
+Optional loose-leaf hardcopy of text available (~\$70).
 Other options include rental or purchase of the textbook, if desired.